Julian-Elliott/song-recommendation-dashboard/README.md

 * The project was deployed to Tableau Public using the following steps:

 1. **Data Preparation:** Export the processed datasets from our Python analysis pipeline as CSV files for Tableau consumption
-2. **Dashboard Development:** Create interactive visualizations in Tableau Desktop using the recommendation data
+2. **Dashboard Development:** Create interactive visualisations in Tableau Desktop using the recommendation data
 3. **Tableau Public Upload:**
    - Log in to Tableau Public
-   - Upload the Tableau workbook (.twb) file containing all visualizations and data connections
+   - Upload the Tableau workbook (.twb) file containing all visualisations and data connections
    - Configure public access and sharing settings
 4. **Interactive Features:** The dashboard includes:
    - Song selector interface for exploring recommendations
    - Interactive filters for genre, popularity, and audio features
-   - Dynamic visualizations showing recommendation relationships
+   - Dynamic visualisations showing recommendation relationships
    - Album artwork integration via Spotify URLs
 5. **Data Updates:** The dashboard can be refreshed by re-uploading updated CSV files from our recommendation pipeline

 ## Main Data Analysis Libraries

-The following libraries were essential for our comprehensive analysis and visualization generation:
+The following libraries were essential for our comprehensive analysis and visualisation generation:

 ### **Core Data Analysis:**
 * **pandas (2.3.1):** Used for data manipulation, cleaning, and statistical analysis of our 89,741 track dataset